-Although a number of buildings exist within the park (currently used as the Gap Bluff Function Centre), they are dominated by the natural topography and vegetation.
+Although a number of buildings exist within the park (current)

+Centre), they are dominated by the patricular of the park (current)

-Local native plants are complemented by cultural and ornamental plantings, particularly the post-World War II Norfolk Island Pines which, although they have landmark qualities, are of limited heritage landscape significance.
+Local native plants are complemented by cultural and ornamental plantings, part cularly the post-World War II Norfolk Island Pines which, although they have landmark qualities, are of limited heritage landscape significance.

 This area is protected under the National Parks and Wildlife Act 1974 and managed by the NPWS.
-The information in the DCP applying to this precinct is intended to provide a set of guidelines for use by the National Parks and Wildlife Service in the preparation of a plan of management for the precinct and use in the assessment of development proposals.
+The information in the DCP applying to this precinct is intended to provide a set of guidelines for use by the National Parks and Wildlife Service in the preparation of a plan of management for the precinct and use in the assessment of development proposals